callmecavs/layzr.js/README.md

 <img data-normal="normal.jpg">
 ```

 Note that Layzr **selects elements using this attribute**.
-Elements without it won't be tracked, and consequently will never load.
+Elements without it won't be tracked, and will never load.

 ### data-retina